peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Generating_Random_Numbers_from_an_Arbitrary_Distribution></a>
 ### Generating Random Numbers from an Arbitrary Distribution

-Many statistical distributions can be defined in terms of any of the following:
+Many probability distributions can be defined in terms of any of the following:

 * The [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function), or _CDF_, returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is in the interval [0, 1].
 * The [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), or _PDF_, is the derivative (instantaneous rate of change) of the distribution's CDF (that is, PDF(x) = CDF&prime;(x)).
-The CDF is also defined as the integral of the PDF (details on integrals are outside the scope of this document).
+The CDF is also defined as the _integral_ of the PDF.
 Each value of the PDF must be 0 or greater.

-If a statistical distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.
+If a probability distribution's **PDF is known**, one of the following techniques, among others, can be used to generate random numbers that follow that distribution.

 1. Use the PDF to calculate the weights for a number of sample points (usually regularly spaced).
 Create one list with the sampled points in ascending order (the `list`) and another list of the same size with the PDF's values at those points (the `weights`).
 Finally call `ContinuousWeightedChoice(list, weights)` to generate a random number bounded by the lowest and highest sampled point.
 This technique can be used even if the area under the PDF isn't 1. **OR**
 2. Use [_inverse transform sampling_](https://en.wikipedia.org/wiki/Inverse_transform_sampling).
 Generate `ICDF(RNDU01ZeroOneExc())`, where `ICDF(X)` is the distribution's _inverse cumulative distribution function_ (_inverse CDF_, or inverse of the CDF) assuming the area under the PDF is 1. **OR**